chrissm23/ParallelKDEpy/docs/source/getting-started.md

 # Getting Started

-Here, we will exemplify the basic usage of `ParallelKDEpy` with the core estimator `gradepro`.
+Here, we exemplify the basic usage of `ParallelKDEpy` with the core estimator `gradepro`.
 For more details about the existing estimators, their parameters, as well as the more in-depth implementation details, please refer to the [ParallelKDE.jl documentation](https://chrissm23.github.io/ParallelKDE.jl/stable/).

-To estimate a density on CPU with a default grid using the `gradepro`, you can use the following code:
+To estimate a density on CPU with a default grid using the `gradepro` method, you can use the following code:

 ```{literalinclude} scripts/plot_kde.py
 :language: python